awslabs/aws-amplify-identity-broker/Documentation/ClientDeveloperDocumentation.md

   function sha256(str: string): Buffer {
     return crypto.createHash("sha256").update(str).digest();
   }

   // Generate a random 32 bytes string and encode var code_verifier = base64URLEncode(crypto.randomBytes(32));

   // Generate the code challenge from the verifier var code_challenge = base64URLEncode(sha256(codeVerifier));
   ```

   Once these value are generated you can redirect the browser (webview in the case of a native mobile application) to an url of the following form:

   ```
   https://<broker-domain>/oauth2/authorize?redirect_uri=<your-client-callback-URL>&client_id=<your-client-id>&response_type=code&code_challenge=<your-code-challenge>&code_challenge_method=S256
   ```

-  After the user successfuly log in the broker will redirect to your client application using your redirect_uri and adding the ```code``` parameters:
+  After the user successfully log in the broker will redirect to your client application using your redirect_uri and adding the ```code``` parameters:

   ```
   https://<your-client-callback-URL>?code=09cecb8f-cd25-462a-a3f2-fd6d73eb4da7
   ```

   After that you can do a __POST request__ to the broker _/oauth2/token_ endpoint with the ```code``` and the original ```code_verifier``` from your application:

   ```
   POST https://<broker-domain>/oauth2/token
   Content-Type='application/x-www-form-urlencoded'

   grant_type=authorization_code&
   client_id=<your-client-id>&
   code=<your-code>&
   code_verifier=<your-code-verifier>
   ```

   The broker response should look like that:

   ```
   HTTP/1.1 200 OK
   Content-Type: application/json

   {
   "access_token":"XXXXXXX",
   "refresh_token":"XXXXXXXX",